 Preparation of the Dossier--Upon receipt of the nomination letter from the department, the TA Award Committee will invite the nominee to consult with CTE in order to prepare a dossier which presents the nominee’s teaching experience.
 Nominees will include a copy of the official nomination letter in their dossier.

 Evaluation of Dossiers--The TA Award Committee will evaluate all dossiers and choose the winners.
-Winners will be announced by March 2015.
+Winners will be announced in Spring 2022.

-Certificate--All TAs who are officially nominated and who complete and submit a dossier by February 2, 2015 will receive a certificate, a book on college teaching, and a letter describing the process in which they participated.
+Certificate--All TAs who are officially nominated and who complete and submit a dossier by 4pm on February 7, 2022, will receive a certificate, a book on college teaching, and a letter describing the process in which they participated.
 They will be recognized at the Celebration of Teaching Excellence.

-Award Ceremony--The four winners will receive $500, a certificate, a book on college teaching, and a letter from Provost Timothy Austin.
+Award Ceremony--The winners will receive $500, a certificate, a book on college teaching, and a letter from Provost and Vice President for Academic Affairs David Dausey.
 The awards will be conferred at the Celebration of Teaching Excellence in the Spring.

 TA Award Dossier